Clean Energy Stocks for 2020

 The Bottom Line

-Changes in the energy industry will create many short-term and long-term opportunities.
-And clean energy stocks could generate big profits for investors in 2019.
-Before you pick a stock, make sure to evaluate company infrastructure and resources, growth prospects, competitive edge, global positioning, and other factors that could impact share price.
+Changes in the energy industry will create many short- and long-term opportunities.
+Clean energy stocks could generate big profits for investors going forward, but before you buy a stock, make sure to evaluate company infrastructure and resources, growth prospects, competitive edge, global positioning, and other factors that could impact the share price.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.